TasosKaltsounis/Unraveling-the-effect-of-engagement-and-consistency-in-the-results-of-the-M6-forecasting-competition/README.md

 Plots used in the manuscript are stored in the 'Results' folder.
 Linear regression model results are printed by the scripts.

+All libraries used and their versions are shown in the requirements.txt file.